 (a) General.
 The purpose of this section is to describe the methods, procedures, and criteria the lead agency shall use to collect data, as required, and evaluate releases of hazardous substances, pollutants, or contaminants.
 The evaluation may consist of two steps: a remedial preliminary assessment (PA) and a remedial site inspection (SI).

 (b) Remedial preliminary assessment.
-(1) The lead agency shall perform a remedial PA on all sites in CERCLIS as defined in §300.5 to:
+(1) The lead agency shall perform a remedial PA on all sites entered into the SEMS remedial assessment active inventory as defined in §300.5 to: